 The Brisbane Produce Market is located at the Brisbane Markets in Rocklea, 11 kilometres from the Brisbane CBD.
 It is owned and managed by Brisbane Markets Limited and annually supplies in excess of 600,000 tonnes of fresh fruit, vegetables, and flowers – valued at more than $1 billion – to secondary wholesalers, provedores, food processors, retailers, independent supermarkets, and the foodservice industry.

 It is one of six fruit and vegetable Central Markets in Australia, and the third largest.

 Fresh Markets Australia

-Fresh Markets Australia (FMA) is the national body representing Australia’s fruit and vegetable market wholesalers in each of the Australia’s six central markets (Brisbane, Sydney, Melbourne, Adelaide, Perth and Newcastle).
+Fresh Markets Australia (FMA) is the national body representing Australia’s fruit and vegetable market wholesalers in each of Australia’s six central markets (Brisbane, Sydney, Melbourne, Adelaide, Perth, and Newcastle).

 - driving industry advocacy and representation

 - raising awareness of FMA through participation at trade conferences

 - promoting its services through effective networking between representatives from member chambers and market wholesalers from around Australia, with a commitment to the Central Markets System and the fruit and vegetable industry